happyGX-tech/gaoxin.github.io/contents/experience.md

+---

-### **"Novel Navigation Control Method for Inspection Robots in Complex Scenarios" Project**
+### **"A Novel Navigation Control Method for Inspection Robots in Complex Scenarios" Project**

-**September 2024 – November 2025 | Supervised by Prof. Chen Chunlin**
+**September 2024 – November 2025 | Supervised by Professor Chen Chunlin**

-Responsible for the implementation and application of SLAM algorithms and navigation frameworks for inspection robots, focusing on achieving full autonomous movement of the robot in ROS simulation environments.
-Participated in the application of deep reinforcement learning algorithms in the navigation framework and optimized the navigation framework process to enhance obstacle avoidance performance in complex scenarios.
+Responsible for the implementation and application of SLAM algorithms and navigation frameworks for inspection robots, focusing on achieving the full process of autonomous mobile robot navigation within a ROS simulation environment.
+Participated in integrating deep reinforcement learning algorithms into the navigation framework, and optimized the navigation workflow to enhance obstacle avoidance performance in complex scenarios using reinforcement learning methods.

 #### Key Contributions:

-- Built the environment world in ROS simulation and implemented the SLAM and move_base navigation framework.
+* Constructed simulation environments in ROS and implemented SLAM along with the move_base navigation framework.
-- Analyzed and compared the performance of different SLAM and path planning algorithms, using simulation data to optimize the robot's navigation performance.
+* Analyzed and compared the performance of various SLAM and path planning algorithms; utilized simulation data to evaluate and optimize robot navigation performance.
-- Independently reproduced high-performance SLAM algorithms such as R3live.
+* Independently reproduced high-performance SLAM algorithms such as R3LIVE, and collaborated with team members to reproduce reinforcement learning algorithms from research papers in the simulation environment, conducting performance comparisons.
-- Collaborated with team members to complete a literature review.
+* Collaborated with team members to complete a literature review paper.

 ---

 ### **“复杂场景下巡检机器人导航控制新方法”项目实训**